 Wide local excision (WLE) of tumors with negative margins remains a challenge because surgeons cannot directly visualize the mass.
 Fluorescence-guided surgery (FGS) may improve surgical accuracy; however, conventional methods with direct surface tumor visualization are not immediately applicable, and properties of tissues surrounding the cancer must be considered.
 We developed a phantom model for sarcoma resection with the near-infrared fluorophore IRDye 800CW and used it to iteratively define the properties of connective tissues that typically surround sarcoma tumors.
 We then tested the ability of a blinded surgeon to resect fluorescent tumor-simulating inclusions with ∼1-cm margins using predetermined target fluorescence intensities and a Solaris open-air fluorescence imaging system.
 In connective tissue-simulating phantoms, fluorescence intensity decreased with increasing blood concentration and increased with increasing intralipid concentrations.
 Fluorescent inclusions could be resolved at ≥1-cm depth in all inclusion concentrations and sizes tested.
 When inclusion depth was held constant, fluorescence intensity decreased with decreasing volume.
 Using targeted fluorescence intensities, a blinded surgeon was able to successfully excise inclusions with ∼1-cm margins from fat- and muscle-simulating phantoms with inclusion-to-background contrast ratios as low as 2∶1.
 Indirect, subsurface FGS is a promising tool for surgical resection of cancers requiring WLE.

 Samkoe, Kimberly S.; Bates, Brent D.; Tselepidakis, Niki N.; Dsouza, Alisha V.; Gunn, Jason R.; Ramkumar, Dipak B.; Paulsen, Keith D.; Pogue, Brian W.; and Henderson, Eric R., "Development and Evaluation of a Connective Tissue Phantom Model for Subsurface Visualization of Cancers Requiring Wide Local Excision" (2017).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3930.